petitatelier/code-retreat/201902-code-retreat/week1-trail/README.md

 ## Learning trail · Olivier
 ## Learning trail · Yves

-After gathering some ideas into [1-plan.md](./1-plan.md), I have experiment few things related to Three.JS and D3.JS
+After gathering some ideas,
+I have experimented few things related to Three.JS and D3.JS

 ## 2019-02-05
 - Discovering the basics of Kumu.io